godvmxi/godvmxi.github.io/resume/markdown/dev_game.md

     * Develop Virtualization thin client
     * Implement Networking Protocal
-    * Develop virtualization software client in thin client
+    * Develop virtualization software client in thin client.
+    * Maintain building system and CI system.
     * Add misc device support for thin client, such as printer, IR remote controler, touching screen, XBox kinect and so on.
     * Add vehicle can bus device support for thin client.